tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-17-my-gravity-towards-tools.md

 **2014** ...
 As a technical writer for 41st Parameter, a startup acquired by Experian, I first implemented DITA through OxygenXML and then later created a Jekyll theme to help move content out of Confluence-generated PDF into a web format.
 This is where I first started learning Jekyll.

 **2016** ...
 As a technical writer at Amazon, I created a hack to insert a navigation sidebar into an existing CMS (called Hippo), and also developed a more extensive Jekyll theme for local viewing and as a potentially deployable site.
-(More on this in some coming days...)
+(See [Coding the sidebar navigation element for documentation websites](http://idratherbewriting.com/2016/10/23/coding-sidebar-navigation-for-documentation-websites/) for more details.)

 It seems that no matter where I go, I get involved in the authoring and publishing toolchain more than most other tech writers.
 Where others are content to use the existing setup (no matter how poor it is), I'm always trying to innovate with tools.